-Carla’s team, Red Bug Serves You Right, was among 30 teams that participated in the fundraiser.
-The initial idea came from the Sanlando Hope team, which includes Mary Pando, publisher of Oviedo-Winter Springs Life, who is a board member for Helpful Hands.
-The idea for the Hands Across the Net initiative was presented to WAIT League board members during their preseason meeting this past summer.
+Carla’s B2-level team, Red Bug Serves You Right, was among 30 teams that participated in the fundraiser.
+The initial idea came from the Sanlando Hope A++ team, which includes Mary Pando, publisher of our sister magazine, Oviedo-Winter Springs Life, who is a board member for Helpful Hands.
+Mary presented the idea for the Hands Across the Net initiative to WAIT League board members during their preseason meeting this past summer.

 “I thought it was a great idea,” says Carla, who has been actively involved in charitable causes for years.
 “But I couldn’t push it on other teams; the league had to buy into it to truly make a difference.
 And they did.”

 The league notified team captains and advertised Hands Across the Net on WAIT’s website and Facebook page.